 Some Republicans began calling for Adams' resignation as the investigation continued, believing that the scandal would hurt the party in the 1958 elections and contributions towards the campaigns.
 In response, both Eisenhower and Vice-President Richard Nixon publicly supported him.
 Nixon, in a sense, was returning a favor; Adams had defended Nixon against efforts to oust him from the 1952 ticket due to questions over his expenses, a controversy that culminated in Nixon's "Checkers" speech.
 "The trouble with Republicans is that when they get in trouble they start acting like a bunch of cannibals," Nixon said.
 In June, Eisenhower said Adams was "an invaluable public servant doing a difficult job efficiently, honestly, and tirelessly."
 He also listed a series of points, saying that he believed Adams was telling the truth when he denied wrongdoing, personally liked him, admired his abilities, and respected his integrity.
 What gained the most attention, certainly for those who thought Adams had too much power over the Presidency, was his concluding point: "I need him."

-The pressure to against Adams increased.
+The pressure against Adams increased.
 Eisenhower's support was seen as a double standard, since he had promised that he would not tolerate unethical behavior in his Administration.
 In an early election in Maine in September, Democratic Governor Edmund Muskie defeated Republican Senator Frederick Payne for Payne's seat.
 Payne had also accepted gifts from Goldfine, namely a $3,500 loan that hadn't been repaid, and the result was seen as a reaction to the Adams scandal and a possible preview of the November elections.

 Not long after the Maine upset, Eisenhower reluctantly asked Adams to resign.
 During his outgoing speech, which was televised and broadcast on on the radio, Adams said he was the victim of a "campaign of vilification" and that the efforts of those seeking to remove him from the White House "have been intended to destroy me and in so doing embarrass the Administration of the President of the United States."
 Any further civil rights actions of the Administration were hindered, as Adams was replaced by pro-segregationalist Wilton "Jerry" Persons.
 Eisenhower described his decision to let Adams go as "the most hurtful, the hardest, the most heartbreaking decision" of his Presidency.
 He also sent Adams off with a sterling silver bowl inscribed with the message, "To Sherman Adams...from his devoted friend, Dwight D. Eisenhower."

 Later analysts questioned how unusual Adams' actions were.
 Goldfine was found to have paid hotel bills for at least three congressmen.
 Even Eisenhower received some vicuña cloth from Goldfine in 1956, if not a full coat.
-Another comparison questioned how the Adams scandal compared with Eisenhower accepting several gifts to adorn his Gettysburg farm.
+Others questioned how the Adams scandal compared with Eisenhower accepting several gifts to adorn his Gettysburg farm.

 Goldfine refused to answer questions before the subcommittee, and was charged with contempt of Congress.
 He received a suspended year in prison, as well as a suspended $1,000 fine that was replaced by two years of probation.
 He was later convicted of tax evasion.